thatdocslady/stgovirt.github.io/source/feature/engine/sr-iov.html.md

         -   counting the number of VFs the PF is their parent.
     -   num of free VFs
         -   counting the num of VFs that are marked as free and the PF is their parent.
+        -   if a more than one VF belongs to the same iommu group, all the group will be considered as only one free VF.
+        -   if VFs from different PFs belong to the same iommu_group then the amount of free VFs will be increased just in one of them.
 *   the command should run-
     -   on each CollectVdsNetworkDataVDSCommand
     -   after updateHostNicVfsConfig- in case the number of VFs was updated.